trustwallet/developer/dapps/listing-guide.md

 Contributing a fee filters spam requests and ensures that there is more time to handle genuine submissions.

-More details are available on the [pull request fee](../assets/pr-fee.md) that explain how this fits in with Trust Wallet’s open-source ethos.
+More details are available on the [pull request fee](../assets/pr-fee.md) that explains how this fits in with Trust Wallet’s open-source ethos.

 **NOTE:** Paying the fee does not guarantee that your asset will be listed in the repository.